vinayaksable2399/Food-Calories-Estimation-Using-Image-Processing/README.md

 ### Limitation and Scope
 + #### Limitations:
     1. Actual weight and calories can’t find due to image quality
-    2. Difficult To Find Appropriate Angle Between Fruit And Camera
+    2. Difficult to find appropriate angle between fruit And camera
+    3. Lighting condition i.e pixel changes with respect to light

 + #### Scope:
     1. Estimate the calorie from all types of fruits.